tcgcollector/tcgcollector/README.md

 You can submit or view issues here.
 All updates will be documented in the CHANGELOG.md file.

-You can join or community on [Discord](https://discord.gg/jJZm5KG).
+You can join our community on [Discord](https://discord.gg/jJZm5KG).
 If you want to contact me by mail, [you can do so here](https://www.tcgcollector.com/contact).